mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 locating and rescuing captives are secondary objectives.

 ```
-Del Madrin is by his own admission a ‘glorified clerk’ working the
+Del Madrin is by his own admission a 'glorified clerk' working the
 IISS desk at the Imperial embassy on Trelyn Vrra.
 His tenure as an
 x-boat pilot has left him with a rather introverted personality but he
 wears his uniform well and tries to project a professional image of
 the Scout Service to his peers and the Trelyns.
 After eight years of
 desk jobs, he is initially enthusiastic about the idea of returning to
-service as a courier, especially aboard a ‘much more interesting’
+service as a courier, especially aboard a 'much more interesting'
 Marathon courier, but he also knows he is out of his depth.
 By his
-own admission, he knows nothing but ‘chapter headings’ about
+own admission, he knows nothing but 'chapter headings' about
 starship engineering and will be totally reliant on outside expertise.
 He is also a little agoraphobic and would really just prefer to stay in
 his stateroom or at a bridge station out of the way.